YahooArchive/mojito-shaker/docs/shaker_overview.rst

 So if you extrapolate to other dimensions, you will have to create all this logic by yourself.
 With Shaker, we do all of this automatically for you.
-You just put your asset in the right folder (or throw configuration), and Shaker will take care of adding it need it.
+You just put your assets in the right folder (or throw configuration), and Shaker will take care of adding it  if needed.

 Features
 ########